-Nordic Animism is the recovery of Euro-traditional animist knowledge of Northwestern Europe.
-It is the practices of engaging and respecting gods and spirits that inhabit our landscapes, our cycle of seasons and our culture through history.
+other-than-humans that inhabit our landscapes, our cycle of seasons and our culture through history.

-From a scholarly perspective, Animism is a broader perspective than, for instance, the study pre-Christian heathenry, because animism has been reinvented through changing attitudes, practices and changing religious idioms.
 The animist perspective shifts the focus.
 Instead of researching one historic context (typically from around the Viking Age), contemporary animists study a mode of religiousity, i.e. a religiousity that focuses on locally appropriate ways of respectfully relating to the wider community of beings.
 This relationship of respect has implications for our general approach to, for example, managing the environment.
 This is sometimes called Euro TEK (European Traditional Ecological Knowledge).

 Nordic Animism bridges scholarship and cultural activism.
 From the scholarly perspective one may apply anthropology to the Nordic history of religions, and read Yule goat traditions as animism, i.e. as ways to engage the wider community of people and beings.
 However, one might also apply this in cultural activism and try to re-engage the concept of the Yulegoat in the modern era (See this).